 - Look for competitors to a new idea you have just thought of.

 All these tasks can be accomplished with a Personal Assistant costing you just $69 a month.
 Think I am kidding?
-Take a look: https://www.timesvr.com/plans – The point is that you can add more time to you day a little at a time and then as you get used to delegating, you can get more and more.
+Take a look: https://www.timesvr.app/productivity-plans – The point is that you can add more time to your day a little at a time and then as you get used to delegating, you can get more and more.

 Shift Your Thinking, Change Your Life!